Ajay Kothiyal

-Colonel Ajay Kothiyal, KC, SC, VSM (Retd) is an Indian politician and a former officer of the Indian Army.
-He is a BJP leader, earlier he was leader of Aam Aadmi Party (AAP) and was the CM Candidate for 2022 Uttarakhand Legislative Assembly elections.
-Kothiyal lost the election to BJP candidate in Gangotri Assembly constituency.
-In May 2022, he resigned from AAP and joined BJP.
+Colonel Ajay Kothiyal, KC, SC, VSM (Retd) is a former officer of the Indian Army.

 He is also a mountaineer and philanthropist, and was the principal of Nehru Institute of Mountaineering (NIM), Uttarakhand.

 He was the head of Nehru Institute of Mountaineering, Uttarkashi when the institute was given the task of rescue and rehabilitation around the Kedarnath Temple, after its destruction by a flash flood in 2013.
 Kothiyal is unmarried.
 His non-profit trust, "Youth Foundation" trains young boys and girls from Uttarakhand to join the Indian Army.
 He was given the Uttarakhand Ratna award in 2016 for his contribution to uplift and provide employment to youth of Uttarakhand.

 Early life

 Kothiyal was born on 26 February 1969, as the eldest son of Inspector General (Retd.)
 Satyasharan Kothiyal, Border Security Force and Sushila Kothiyal.
 His alma mater include St. Joseph's Academy, Dehradun, Brightlands School, Kendriya Vidyalaya Dehradun, D.A.V.Post Graduate College Dehradun and Indian Military Academy.